samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 ### Project Requirements

-As this article uses only React and some NPM libraries, we will need nothing else than NodeJS and NPM installed in our machine.
-If we haven't installed **NodeJS** and **NPM**, check out the [Official installation procedures](https://nodejs.org/en/download/) to install NodeJS and NPM.
-After installing NodeJS and NPM, we will need to install the `create-react-app` tool.
-We will use this tool to scaffold a simple React app, which makes the process of starting a new app easier.
-To install this tool, we run the command :
+As this article uses only React and some NPM libraries, you will need nothing else than Node.js and NPM installed in your development machine.
+If you don't have Node.js and NPM yet, check out the [official installation procedures](https://nodejs.org/en/download/) to install both.

+After installing these dependencies, you will need to install the `create-react-app` tool.
+This tool helps developers getting started with React.
+So, to install it, open a terminal and run the following command:

 ```bash
 npm i -g create-react-app
 ```

 ### Building the Redux app